Sim4n6/plasoWiki/Style-guide.md

 #### Other

-* Avoid the use of global variable at all costs.
+* Avoid the use of global variables.
-* Use class methods in preference of static methods
+* Use class methods in preference to static methods
-  * Use "cls" as the name of the class variable in preference of "klass"
+  * Use "cls" as the name of the class variable in preference to "klass"
 * Use textual pylint overrides e.g. "# pylint: disable=no-self-argument" instead of "# pylint: disable=E0213".
 For a list of overrides see: http://docs.pylint.org/features.html
 * Tags for events need to be strings containing only alphanumberic characters or underscores.
 One of the reasons for this is better compatibility with other tools e.g. TimeSketch.